 ⦿ 2 and 1/2 cups of water

-Instructions on how to cook brown rice and quinoa in a rice cooker
+Step-by-step guide to cooking brown rice and quinoa in a rice cooker

 - Rinse.
-This part is the same as cooking on the stovetop.
-Combine brown rice and quinoa in a fine mesh strainer and wash them until the water runs clear.
-While at it, gently rub the grains with your palm to remove the excess starch and dust.
+Combine brown rice and quinoa in a fine mesh strainer and rinse them until the water runs clear.
+Gently rub the grains with your palm to remove excess starch and dust.

-- Assemble- Transfer the strained brown rice and quinoa to a rice cooker pot and add water (following the ratio above) and your choice of flavoring agents (if any).
+- Assemble.
+Transfer the strained brown rice and quinoa to a rice cooker pot and add water, and your choice of flavoring (if any).

 - Cook.
 Start the cooking according to your rice setting.